wnojopra/disastercycler/README.md

 Once you have activated the virtual environment and installed requirements, you can run the below commands to run the simulation and backend service.

+If you ever need to stop using the virtual environment for any reason, simply run `deactivate`.

 ### 🧪 Run the Simulation from CLI
 From the root directory: